 Because I am worth it!

 Who knows, maybe it is the age or maybe the experience.
-The more I learn about fine jewelry, the more I appreciate the craftsmanship behind it.
+The more I learn about fine jewellery, the more I appreciate the craftsmanship behind it.
 That feeling of fine materials and the long work put into creating those masterpieces makes them even more valuable.
 The same occurs to watches.
-I might be still a novice to the ticking world of watches, I can truly appreciate a fine time piece.
+I might be still a novice to the ticking world of watches, I can truly appreciate a fine timepiece.
 I especially love the rotating movement inside an automatic watch and its weight as you wear it on your wrist.
-Today I cannot image not wearing a watch every day.
+Today I cannot imagine not wearing a watch every day.
 I almost feel naked without one.

 You love this watch as much as we do?
 Find out more out it and where to purchase it on www.union-glashuette.com!

-For all that want to learn more about Union Glashütte and its broad history, we recommend to visit the special exhibition “Union Glashütte – 125 years German Art of Watchmaking” at the German Watch Museum in Glashütte.
-The exhibition is open till the 2nd of April 2018.
+For all that want to learn more about Union Glashütte and its broad history, we recommend visiting the special exhibition “Union Glashütte – 125 years German Art of Watchmaking” at the German Watch Museum in Glashütte.
+The exhibition is open until the 2nd of April 2018.
 It is the perfect occasion for a short trip to the beautiful Dresden!